Zoonoses Associated with Small Ruminants and Camelids

 This document provides information on various diseases that can be passed from sheep, goats, llamas, alpacas and camels to humans.
 Often these diseases do not make the animal appear sick but can cause serious illness in humans.
 Persons with specific medical conditions such as a chronic illness, immunodeficiency and pregnancy may be at higher risk of developing disease or complications from a zoonotic disease and should consult with their physician before working with animals.
-The diseases associated with small ruminant animals include rabies, orf, ringworm, Q fever, chlamydiosis, leptospirosis, campylobacterosis, salmonellosis, yersiniosis, listeriosis, pathogenic E. coli infections, cryptosporidiosis and giardiasis.
+The diseases associated with small ruminant animals include rabies, orf, ringworm, Q fever, chlamydiosis, leptospirosis, campylobacterosis, salmonellosis, yersiniosis, listeriosis, pathogenic E. coli infections, cryptosporidiosis, giardiasis, anthrax, and MRSA.
+Additional information on zoonotic diseases can be found on the Center for Disease Control and Prevention Website, Healthy Pets, Healthy People.

-Q fever, Chlamydophila psittaci and Chlamydophila abortus are agents associated with abortion in pregnant sheep, goats and camelids but may be also carried by normal animals.
-There is an especially high concentration of these agents at the time that the animals give birth, so particular care needs to be used in handling new born animals, placental tissues and birth fluids.
-These agents can be acquired by exposure to placental membranes and fetuses from infected animals and by aerosol.
-Chlamydophila infections in pregnant women are associated with infectious abortion or miscarriage.
+Q fever, Chlamydophila psittaci and Chlamydophila abortus are agents associated with abortion in pregnant sheep, goats and camelids but are often carried by normal animals.
+There is an especially high concentration of these agents at the time that the animals give birth, so particular care needs to be used in handling newborn animals, placental tissues, and birth fluids.
+These agents can be acquired by exposure to placental membranes and fetuses from infected animals and by aerosol and inhalation of dust particles contaminated with dried feces, urine, or other fluids from infected animals.
+In people, symptoms can include malaise, fever, chills or sweats, muscle aches and chest pain.
+Q fever and Chlamydophila infections in pregnant women are associated with infectious abortion or miscarriage.
 Persons who are pregnant, have valvular heart disease or other chronic disease conditions should consult their physician before working with pregnant or birthing sheep, goats or camelids.

 - Handle animals safely to avoid injury.